Help For Problem Gambling

 - Does gambling cause you to have difficulty sleeping?

 - Do arguments, disappointments, or frustrations create within you an urge to gamble?

 - Do you have an urge to celebrate good fortune by a few hours of gambling?

 - Do you ever consider self-destruction as a result of your gambling?

-Another good source for anyone seeking help with a gambling problem is Gambler’s Anonymous.
+Another good source for those seeking help with a gambling problem is Gambler's Anonymous.
 They have chapters in many cities throughout the U.S. as well as in most major cities throughout the world.
-You can see a list of all those cities on their website at www.gamblersanonymous.org or contact them by telephone at (213) 386-8789.
+You can see a list of all of those cities on their website at www.gamblersanonymous.org.
+The organization can be reached by phone at (213) 386-8789.

 Finally, Gam-Anon specializes in helping the spouses, family members and close friends of compulsive gamblers.
 If you are adversely affected by a loved one who is a compulsive gambler, then Gam-Anon could benefit you.
 The organization’s website, www.gam-anon.org, lists all cities which host Gam-Anon meetings.
 You can reach the Gam-Anon representatives at (718) 352-1671.